thirdtank/brut/brutrb.com/configuration.md

 ### Type and Name Enforcement

-You'll note that `store`, accepts a class parameter.
+You'll note that `store` accepts a class parameter.
 This is mostly used for documentation, with two exceptions:

 * If the type is `Pathname` (which is what is used by `store_ensured_path` and `store_required_path`), the configuration parameter name *must* end in `_file` or `_dir`.
 * If the type is `"boolean"` or `:boolean`, the configuration parameter name *must* end in a question mark.
 In this case, the value itself is coerced into `true` or `false`.